Giftbit/Lightrail-API-V2-Docs/apiary-sources/api-sections/valueStores.md

 ## ValueStores [/valueStores/]

 Value Stores are (naturally) where value is stored in the Lightrail system.
-They are identified by a unique valueStoreId but may also be referenced by a code or associated with a Customer.
+They are identified by a unique valueStoreId but may also be referenced by a code or associated with a Contact.

 ---
 {% include 'endpoints/valueStores-create.md' %}